David Sirota

-David J. Sirota (born November 2, 1975) is an American journalist, columnist at The Guardian, editor for Jacobin, author, television writer, and screenwriter.
-He is also a political commentator and radio host based in Denver.
-He is a nationally syndicated newspaper columnist, political spokesperson, and blogger.
-In March 2019, he began working as the senior advisor and speechwriter on the Bernie Sanders 2020 presidential campaign.
+David J. Sirota (born November 2, 1975) is the founder and editor-in-chief of The Lever, a reader-supported investigative news outlet focused on exposing the negative influence of corporate corruption on American society.
+Sirota was a speechwriter and senior adviser for the Bernie Sanders 2020 presidential campaign.
 In 2022, he received an Academy Award nomination for Best Original Screenplay for conceiving the story for Netflix's Don't Look Up alongside co-writer and director Adam McKay.
-He is founder of The Lever news outlet.